Terex (TEX) Q3 2017 Results - Earnings Call Transcript

 John L. Garrison, Jr. - Terex Corp.

 Thanks, John.
 To summarize, our sales, operating margin, and backlog increased in all three segments.
-We're increasing the full-year guidance for the third consecutive quarter.
+We're increasing full-year guidance for the third consecutive quarter.
 Global markets for AWP products are improving.
-Our client segment continues to execute its restructuring program.
-Materials Processing, our most consistent performer is having a great year.
+Our Cranes segment continues to execute its restructuring program.
+Materials Processing, our most consistent performer, is having a great year.
 We have considerable positive momentum.
-We will continue to execute our Transformation Program, simplifying the company by implementing our footprint and cost reduction plans and building capabilities in our Execute to Win priority areas.
+We will continue to execute our transformation program, simplifying the company by implementing our footprint and cost reduction plans and building capabilities in our Execute to Win priority areas.
 Finally, we'll continue to execute our disciplined capital allocation strategy and return capital to shareholders.

 With that, let me turn it back over to Brian.